President Trump to campaign in Minnesota, Wisconsin next week

 President Donald Trump will campaign for re-election in Mankato on Monday as he starts a tour of battleground states on the same day that Democrats kick off their national convention.

-He is scheduled for a 2 p.m. event at North Star Aviation in Mankato, where he will “deliver remarks on Joe Biden’s failures on Jobs and the Economy,” according to a news release from the campaign.
+He is scheduled for a 2 p.m. event at North Star Aviation in Mankato, according to a news release from the campaign.

 The Trump campaign is holding similar events later on Monday in Oshkosh, Wis., and Yuma, Ariz.